 This is probably the hardest thing I have ever had to write.
-The post itself has been in my drafts folder for over a year now, in a constant state of revision, and there has been many times when I have considered deleting it all together.
+The post itself has been in my drafts folder for over a year now, in a constant state of revision, and there have been many times when I have considered deleting it altogether.
 Even after I post this, there is a chance that I will disappear off social media for a bit in fear of what people might say or think.
 Or I might not.
 I don’t know.

 So what next?

 Well, I’ve got some exciting games and series planned for the rest of the year and I hope to add a few surprises into the mix.
 As of the time of writing, our YouTube channel stands at 129 subscribers.
 While I’d love to hit 1,000 by the end of the year, it’s taken me three years to get this far!
 So I’m going to try and be more realistic.
 Can I get it to 200?
 I’d be over the moon to hit that landmark!
 I also want to point out that this article is in no way a shill to try and bump up subscriber numbers.
 I really hope it does not come across that way!
 I’m writing this because it is just another part of my journey in overcoming my hang-ups, anxieties and building up my confidence.